 We value every one of our patients.
 While we completely understand the apprehension many people experience when it comes to dental procedures, we prioritize professionalism and comfort to ensure the best possible experience for you.

-All on four implants are a fantastic way to avoid the pitfalls and health risks that come along with traditional dentures.
+Getting All on four implants in Hicksville, NY is a fantastic way to avoid the pitfalls and health risks that come along with traditional dentures.

 Both Dr. Richer and Dr. Rivera are experienced in cosmetic dentistry and have performed countless successful procedures.
 The consultation is free, and you have nothing to lose.
 Give us a call and book yours today!